 Clustering and Ranking

 The seemingly inexplicable variation in results of standard feature selection methods indicates that results are suboptimal.
 The likely cause of the instability is redundancy in our feature set, which is known to cause this kind of sensitivity (Guyon and Elisseeff, 2003; Li et al., 2011; Tolosi and Lengauer, 2011).
-When doing feature selection with correlated features on overlapping problems, results can appear somewhat random as no particular feature makes a big impact and many are similar to each other.
 The effectiveness of the feature clustering and ranking method was tested on the vegetation mapping data.
 The dendrogram showing the clustering of the feature set is plotted in Figure 1.
 The line in red shows the correlation threshold value at which the feature clusters were extracted.
 This point was selected as a relatively stable point in the hierarchy and one where the correlation amongst features is strong.

 Figure 2 Dendrogram showing clustering of correlated features